gnieboer/tsp-redesign/pages/calculators/tsp-payment-and-annuity-calculator/index-static.md

 <div id="panel-5.1" class="usa-accordion-content" markdown="1">
 **Dependent Qualifications**

-A joint annuitant other than your spouse must be either a former spouse or someone with an &#8220;insurable interest&#8221; in you; that is, someone who is financially dependent on you and would derive financial benefit if you lived.
+A joint annuitant other than your spouse must be either a former spouse or someone with an “insurable interest” in you; that is, someone who is financially dependent on you and would derive financial benefit if you lived.
 (Generally, this is a blood relative or an adopted relative closer than a first cousin.)
 If this joint annuitant is more than 10 years younger than you, you will only be eligible for joint life annuity options with a 50% (not 100%) survivor benefit.

 </div>
 </li>
 </ul>